A beautifully balanced player, Hamish Hartlett is an important cog in the Power’s defence and a leader both on and off the field.

 In his first two seasons for Port, Hartlett managed 15 games, averaging an impressive 16.2 disposals.
-Seasons 2011 and 2012 saw him play a further 31 games collectively, averaging 20.8 and 19.8 disposals a game, respectively.
-Hartlett began to form a more consistent spot in Power’s growing midfield, gaining experience and maturity in what was a senior midfield.
+Seasons 2011 and 2012 saw him play a further 31 games collectively and Hartlett began to form a more consistent spot in Power’s growing midfield, gaining experience and maturity in what was a senior midfield.

 After a breakout season in 2013, perhaps his best football was played in 2015.
 In this year, Hartlett made a transition to the half-back line where his rebound and execution of the ball was imperative to his side’s counter-attack.